-PROBLEM: CAUSE: ANSWER: The plasmid DNA did The restriction on the sector Be sure that the restriction enzymes were diluted in the correct buffer (P). not digest The restriction enzymes were not active.
+PROBLEM: CAUSE: ANSWER: The plasmid DNA did The restriction enzymes were not active.
+Be sure that the restriction enzymes were diluted in the correct buffer (P). not digest The restriction enzymes were not active.
 For optimal activity, prepare the enzymes within 30 minutes of use.
-There are bands on my gels that can't be Some bands may represent partially The sample was not digested at the right temperature. explained by the restriction digests. digested DNA.
-The sample was not digested for the appropriate amount of time. l don't see well-defined bands after electrophoresis, only a smear.
+There is only a small amount of SYBR® Safe in my tube.
+SYBR® Safe is a concentrate that is diluted before use.
+Centrifuge or tap the tube to move the contents to the bottom of the tube.
+Dilute the SYBR® Safe Stain before use as outlined on page 33 There are bands on my gels that can't be Some bands may represent partially The sample was not digested at the right temperature. explained by the restriction digests. digested DNA.
+The sample was not digested for the appropriate amount of time.
+I don't see well-defined bands after electrophoresis, only a smear.
 Genomic DNA contamination.
 Samples processed too vigorously during plasmid extraction.
 Ensure that the electrophoresis buffer was correctly diluted.
-The ladder and student samples are not visible on The gel was not prepared properly.
-Gels of higher concentration (>0.8%) require special attention when melting the agarose.
-Make sure that the solution is completely clear of "clumps" and glassy granules before pouring gels. the gel.
+The ladder and student samples are not visible on the gel.
+The gel was not prepared properly.
+Make sure that the agarose solution is completely clear of "clumps" and glassy granules before pouring gels. the get.
 The gel was not stained properly.
-Repeat staining.
+Ensure that diluted SYBR® Safe was added to the gel.
 Malfunctioning electrophoresis unit or power source.
 Contact the manufacturer of the electrophoresis unit or power source.
-After staining the gel, the DNA bands are faint.
-The gel was not stained for a sufficient period of time.
-Repeat staining protocol.
-After staining the gel, the ladder and control samples Student DNA sample was not concentrated enough.
+The ladder and control Student DNA sample was not concentrated enough.
 Poor DNA extraction.
-Extract new DNA. student samples are not present.
-Student DNA sample was degraded.
-If DNA is not used right after extraction, store sample at -20 $^{\circ}$ Wrong volumes of DNA and enzyme added to restriction digest.
+Extract new DNA. samples are visible on gel, but some student samples Student DNA sample was degraded.
+If DNA is not used right after extraction, store sample at -20°C. are not present.
+Wrong volumes of DNA and enzyme added to restriction digest.
 Practice using pipettes.
 Some students have more/ less plasmid DNA than others.
+Concentration of DNA varies by sample.
 There is an inherent variability in the extraction process.
 Students with low yields can restriction digest supercoiled plasmid DNA (components E1,E2,E3) in lieu of their plasmid.
 DNA bands were not resolved.
 The tracking dye should migrate at least 4 cm from the wells to ensure adequate separation.
 Be sure to run the gel at least 4 cm before staining and visualizing the DNA.
-(Approx. 45 min. at 125 V.)